Curated by Peter Hastings Falk

 OPENING RECEPTION Thursday, February 1 at 7 pm

 February 1 – March 17, 2018

-Quite literally rescued from the dumpster, is a body of work that has enjoyed international attention since its salvage and will now be on show in OSilas Gallery.
-Although the artist died in obscurity and found little commercial success in his lifetime, works of the late Arthur Pinajian are now highly valued by collectors as evidenced by recent sales.
-OSilas Gallery is pleased to be able to showcase the works of this talented recluse, who devoted his life to his passion–art.
+At one time destined for destruction in the town dump at the direction of its creator is a body of work that has enjoyed international attention since its salvation—from articles in the New York Times and The Telegraph to a segment on Good Morning America—and will now be shown in OSilas Gallery at Concordia College.
+Although the artist died in obscurity and found little commercial success in his lifetime, works by Arthur Pinajian (1914-1999) are now highly valued by collectors as evidenced by sales in recent years.

 Ten years ago, Professor William Innes Homer (1929-2012), a former Dean of the Association of Historians of American Art, was asked by Mr. Joseph to examine a large collection of abstract landscape and figurative paintings by the highly gifted hermit artist who was completely unknown in his lifetime.
 Soon a team of art historians was conducting research into the life and art of Arthur Pinajian.